benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-slide-window.md

 - 1004.
 Max Consecutive Ones III
 - 1358.
 Number of Substrings Containing All Three Characters         # j is count
 - 1248.
 Count Number of Nice Subarrays                               # # 1358
+- 1456.
+Maximum Number of Vowels in a Substring of Given Length      # !
 - 1493.
 Longest Subarray of 1's After Deleting One Element
 - 1525.
 Number of Good Ways to Split a String